 }

-This gives you a window with a clear screen and an escape key to quit.
-Not exciting yet, but the structure is important.
+That gives you a window, a cleared screen and Escape to quit.
+Not glamorous, but it is the right starting point.

 The System_Initiate call sets up the window and rendering context.
-System_Start enters the main loop, which calls your FrameFunc for logic and RenderFunc for drawing every frame.
-System_Shutdown cleans up when you’re done.
+System_Start enters the main loop, which calls your FrameFunc for logic and RenderFunc for drawing on each frame.
+System_Shutdown tears everything down at the end.

-The system state constants control everything from window size to audio settings to logging behaviour.
-Get comfortable with these — they’re your primary configuration mechanism.
+The system state constants handle everything from window size to audio settings and logging behaviour.
+They are the main configuration mechanism, so they are worth learning early.

 HTEXTURE tex;